zhangchengchuan/tp-1/docs/DeveloperGuide.md

 The `Model` component,

-* store the object data of ManageMe i.e., all `Module` and `Task` objects (which are contained in a `UniqueModuleList` object and a `UniqueTaskList` respectively).
+* store the object data of ManageMe i.e., all `Module`, `Task` and `Link` objects (which are contained in a `UniqueModuleList` object, a `UniqueTaskList` and a `UniqueLinkList` respectively).
 * stores the currently 'selected' `Task` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Task>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+The `Module` and `Link` objects similarly follow this implementation.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` object.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)